oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 holder binding is to be used, the `none` algorithm is used, i.e., the document is not signed.
 TODO: Change to plain base64 to avoid alg=none issues

-## Example: SD-JWT-Disclosure for Example 1
+## Example: Holder-Selected Disclosures JWT for Example 1

-The following is a non-normative example of the contents of an SD-JWT-D for Example 1:
+The following is a non-normative example of the contents of a Holder-Selected Disclosures JWT for Example 1:

 {#example-simple-sd_jwt_release_payload}
 ```json